 Product List Design is a Balancing Act

-From the usability test sessions it’s clear that the product list is essentially a balancing act: each list item should display sufficient information for the user to properly screen and compare the products to one another (to determine which items are of relevance to them).
-Yet, the list items shouldn’t display so much information that the product list as a whole gets cluttered and cause users to lose their overview of the options available.
+From our usability test sessions it’s clear that the product list is essentially a balancing act: each list item should display sufficient information for the user to properly screen and compare the products to one another (to determine which items are of relevance to them).
+Yet, the list items shouldn’t display so much information that the product list as a whole gets cluttered and causes users to lose their overview of the options available.

 Insufficient list item information increases the likelihood that users will overlook relevant products, while excessive information makes it difficult for users to get an overview and can make the page appear intimidating.
 It’s not a matter of “less is more” but rather “just enough is more.”